Faculty, Staff, and Administrators

 From choosing your co-authors and starting a study to publishing an article, there are a number of ethical decisions that researchers need to consider.
 The University offers a wide-range of resources for you to use throughout the research process.

 Whether you are from an office of one or a team of 20, there are opportunities for you to strengthen your commitment to integrity and promote ethical behavior.
 Penn State’s Center for Workplace Learning & Performance offers in-depth certificate programs to train and develop leaders: Penn State Emerging Leaders, Excellence in Management, and Supervision Series.

 Resources for Reporting Illegal or Unethical Conduct

-Penn State offers a number of avenues for faculty, staff, administrators, and students to report any suspected illegal or unethical conduct.
-University employees can report issues and/or ask questions via phone at 1-800-560-1637 or online.
+Faculty, staff, and students can report issues related to suspected illegal or unethical conduct and/or ask questions via the Ethics & Compliance Hotline at 1-800-560-1637 or online.